smit1998/Dungeon-Hero/README.md

 * expand on UML brainstorm of the classes relating to "Goals" and "Inventory"
 * expand on the use of observer and composite patterns
 * write up the "goal" and "inventory" related classes in UML diagram + some addons for other classes

+**Smit**
+* Researched on the UML brainstorm classes relating to "player inventory" and "client inventory"
+* Added some classes for entities such as boulder in the UML diagram
+* Designed the UML classes for "player inventory" and "client inventory".

 ### Week-07